Graphs is a tool for viewing statistics on sales and impressions of your products.

 You can download the report from the download manager later.

-- Error: an error occurred when generating the report.
-Try downloading it later.
+If an error occurs while generating the report, download it later.

 The report is stored in the download manager for 90 days.